 But the biggest draw for BT TV is TNT Sports (formerly known as BT Sport).
-It’s a direct competitor to Sky Sports and has exclusive access to some of the biggest football competitions, including UEFA Champions League and a number of Premier League matches each week.
-Its Big Sport add-on also includes all eleven Sky Sports channels too, so you can access all of the major sporting events you like.
+It’s a direct competitor to Sky Sports and has exclusive access to some of the biggest football competitions, including the UEFA Champions League, the UEFA Europa League and the Premier League matches.
+Its Big Sport add-on also includes all eleven Sky Sports channels, so you can access all of the major sporting events you like.

 In our case, we don’t need to fork out for pay-TV, given that we’re happy to just stick to streaming services.
 But whenever we speak to BT, they do try to upsell us to one of its TV packages, which can get annoying.
 Even with a three-to-six-month free trial, we wouldn’t really see the use for one.

 We bundle a landline with our broadband connection and have never had any issues.
-The cost is only slightly higher per month, and it’s absolutely worth it for getting in touch with friends and family members, especially those who only use a landline.
+The cost is only slightly higher per month, and it’s absolutely worth it to get in touch with friends and family members, especially those who only use a landline.

 We’re aware that BT has started to replace copper landline cables in its network with fibre ones.
 It’s run into some issues with certain customers so far, where they’ve been left without a landline connection for a long period of time while the cables change over.